 The girl could not find her mother, locked the house, and rushed to her father’s work.
 He returned with her immediately, and upon finding his son, sent for police.
 Wright also found that his wife had left him a note confessing to murder and stating that she was going to police, but she never appeared.
 In fact, ultimately, police found her and arrested her later that same evening at Crown Hill in the center of the busiest thoroughfare in Croydon.
 When police told her that she was to be charged with killing her son, she nonchalantly replied: “Bertie?
 Oh, yes, I murdered him.”

-One strange story of death happened in 1886 on a train.
+One strange story of death in the Victorian Era happened in 1886 on a train.
 It all began after George Stokes left Coventry on an excursion train to Liverpool.
 On the return trip, he was traveling home with several other men and a woman.
 About 2am, everyone was asleep but the woman and one of the men, when the train going full speed blew its whistle.
 The woman watched Stokes suddenly jump up, put his leg through the window, then his head, and finally completely disappear.

 Stokes’ body was discovered on a platform, “both his arms and legs were broken, and his head was frightfully shattered.”
 He died about 24 hours later.
 Papers reported that Stokes was a stoker at the local bicycle works and an inquest was held to determine why he died.
 According to newspapers: